IFA 2017: LG V30 hands-on review | TheINQUIRER

 Display

-The edge-to-edge screen means that LG has been able to wedge a 6in 1440 x 2880 pixel display with Gorilla Glass 5 in the V30's chassis - a sizeable increase from the 5.7in panel used in the G6, while retaining an even smaller footprint.
+The edge-to-edge screen means that LG has been able to wedge a 6in 1440 x 2880 pixel display with Gorilla Glass 5 in the V30's chassis - a sizeable increase from the 5.7in panel used in the G6, but with a smaller footprint.

-This is one reason why LG claims that V30 is unlike other phablet devices because it is able to fit comfortably in one hand.
-And we have to agree.
-The screen looks huge, but the phone feels like any other to hold (being noticeably smaller than the 5.5in iPhone 7 Plus or Samsung Galaxy S7 Edge).
+This is one reason why LG claims that the V30 is unlike other phablet devices: it will comfortably in one hand.
+The screen looks huge, but the phone feels like any other to hold (it's noticeably smaller than the 5.5in iPhone 7 Plus or Samsung Galaxy S7 Edge, for example).

 Processor and software

 The LG V30 is powered by a Quadcore Qualcomm Snapdragon 835 with 4GB RAM.
-In terms of speed, the handset proved as fast as any flagship we've used during our hands-on time.
+The handset proved as fast as any flagship we've used during our hands-on time.
 Apps were lightning fast to open and multitasking was smooth, but we've yet to put the processor fully through its paces.

 Camera

-Like the G6 before it, the LG V30 features two rear cameras, however resolution has been upped to two 16MP sensors, from the two 13MP sensors in the G6 for an even wider angle when taking snaps.
+Like the G6 before it, the LG V30 features two rear cameras, but these have been upped to two 16MP sensors, from the two 13MP sensors in the G6 (for an even wider angle when taking snaps).

-Even during our brief hands-on time with the handset at IFA, we were able to appreciate the wider capture, with the dual camera sensor capable of capturing almost panoramic still images.
+Even during our brief hands-on time with the handset at IFA, we were able to appreciate the wider capture, with the dual camera sensor capable of capturing almost panoramic stills.
 Images looked sharp and colourful, too, and the front-facing camera appeared vibrant and responsive during our tests.

 Opening the camera app was quick, as was the shutter, and thanks to the wide display you can have a constant view of your photo library when shooting your pictures.